mit-rss/final_challenge_tesse/README.md

 <img src="media/obstacle_avoidance_course.png" width="1000"/>

-A video of a working Fast Obstacle Avoidance course run can be seen [here](https://drive.google.com/open?id=1c-Pp6vZvzlnFsEls-HOOBYOYfozxoqsV).
+A video of the Fast Obstacle Avoidance course can be seen [here](https://drive.google.com/open?id=1c-Pp6vZvzlnFsEls-HOOBYOYfozxoqsV).

 You can find the executable to download and run [here](https://drive.google.com/drive/u/2/folders/15BGjddbtvlifvTnLO5aHRbJZsQxe2DFP).